OlehNoskov/OAuth-google-spring-react/README.md

 - npm run build
 - npm run dev

-Pass env variable in .env file for these variables:
+Pass env variable in env variables for these variables:
-CLIENT_ID, CLIENT_SECRET, JWT_SECRET, DATABASE_PASSWORD, and FRONTEND_URL.
+CLIENT_ID, CLIENT_SECRET, JWT_SECRET, DATABASE_PASSWORD, PROJECT_ID, and FRONTEND_URL.

+To work with this application you should:
+- create a project in Google Cloud Platform and enable OAuth 2.0 credentials.
+- install the gcloud CLI https://cloud.google.com/sdk/docs/install
+- set up ADC (Application Default Credential) for a local development environment https://cloud.google.com/docs/authentication/set-up-adc-local-dev-environment
+- get all need info from Google Cloud Platform and pass it in env variables (CLIENT_ID, CLIENT_SECRET, PROJECT_ID).